kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 Note: If the cassette motor is turned on the speed will automatically be slowed.

 The Reset Switch can now be changed from a soft NMI Reset to a hard CPU Reset.
-Also, an onboard hard reset is provided via pushbutton, for full reset during diagnostics
+Also, an onboard hard reset is provided via pushbutton, for full reset during diagnostics.

 ### System ROM